 This is probably the most sociologically-leaning piece I’ll post here.

-Last weekend in Richmond, CA a 15 year old girl was gang raped after a homecoming dance by around 10 teenaged and adult men.
+Last weekend in Richmond, CA a 15 year old girl was gang raped after a homecoming dance by around 10 teenage and adult men.
 A larger crowd of onlookers formed.
 They watched it, allowed it, encouraged it, recorded it, and made cell phone calls inviting others to come see it.
 The rape lasted over 2 hours.
 The victim was abandoned in critical condition.

 Stories like this remind me that women in the U.S. are still very much a social minority, subject to abuse for their status.
 There isn’t necessarily anything inherent about the male sex that makes this so; it is our culture that fosters this type of behavior.
 The onlookers’ actions and inactions drive home the social implications of this crime.
 In light of cases like this, one cannot argue that violence against women results only from a very small group of disturbed mens’ actions.
 It’s a much larger and more complicated issue than simple perversion or psychopathy.
-It’s a combination of cultural rhetoric and individuals’ behavior that allows such abuse.
+A combination of cultural rhetoric and individual behavior allows such abuse.

 The news story states that the community is shocked because they don’t feel it’s representative of them.
 But it is.
 Violence against women and gang violence reflect our cultural reality, just as hate crimes do.
 Historians and anthropologists alike will attest that a people’s violence–particularly ritualized or ceremonial violence–does in fact reflect culture, to some degree at least. (more…)